The Archive.

 This

-about which is easy to find TOO MUCH information .However, 99% of what is
+it was easy to find TOO MUCH information .Unfortunately , 99% of what is available

-Taylor did well to perform so well in front of such a huge audience
+to perform so well in front of such a huge audience he

 I was there, along with a couple of hundred thousand others , but I must admit that I got far more enjoyment out of seeing The Who and good old Chuck Berry wow a couple of thousand souls in the Albert Hall later on in the afternoon- but I digress, more of that later...... |